- Key considerations

 Copying the files to bind-mounted host filesystem directories.
 This is typically the most common approach, since the CI system orchestrating the build can then identify the build products on the host filesystem and take the appropriate actions to copy them to permanent storage locations.

 Copying the files to a new container image for deployment.
-If you are planning to deploy a packaged Unreal project using Docker containers then you can create the container images as part of the overarching build process.
-See the Building container images for deployment section below for more details on this option.
+If you are planning to deploy a packaged Unreal project using containers then you can create the runtime container images as part of the overarching build process.
+See the Building runtime container images for deployment section below for more details on this option.

 Prior to Unreal Engine version 4.21, the only testing mechanism exposed via the command-line was the Automation System, which can be accessed via the